Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/r/rocm/USER.md

 -B /var/spool/slurmd,/opt/cray/,/usr/lib64/libcxi.so.1,/usr/lib64/libjansson.so.4
 ```

-and the bindings you need to acces the files you want to use from `/scratch`, `/flash` and/or `/project`.
+and the bindings you need to access the files you want to use from `/scratch`, `/flash` and/or `/project`.

 Note that the list recommended bindings may change after a system update.